Peter Lavery FSyI – getting to know the new chair of the Security Institute

 Peter outlined three key strengths of the Security Institute for him: the membership, the education opportunities offered and the initiatives to drive development and improvements in societal security.
 He discussed each of these further:

-“A significant strength of the Security Institute is the membership: the breath and quality of experience of those individuals is far ranging.”
+“A significant strength of the Security Institute is the membership: the breadth and quality of experience of those individuals is far ranging.”

 He further explained: “The core of the membership are within the protective security realm; in physical security and personal security, looking after people and physical assets, but we also have many members who are cyber, information and technical security specialists.
 We all recognise that we want to be rounded security professionals, to have a good understanding across the security risks for whoever we are employed for; whether that’s the government, public, private or voluntary sector.